 SIG MPX Magazines: Compatibility Between Generations

-If you do not know which generation gun you have, take a look at the top rail and hand guard.
-The original MPX has a full length Picattiny rail on top and the company’s “add a rail” system for a hand guard.
-Second generation guns have a scalloped Picatinny rail on top with a KeyMod hand guard.
+If you do not know which generation your gun is, take a look at the top rail and handguard.
+The original MPX has a full-length Picatinny rail on top and the company’s “add a rail” system for a handguard.
+Second-generation guns have a scalloped Picatinny rail on top with a KeyMod handguard.

 I recently ordered one of the MPX rifles in 9mm to evaluate as a potential home defense gun.
 I happen to like the lightweight, high velocity 9mm rounds in a home defense situation, and the MPX makes a lot of sense for our needs.
-I carried SIG SAUER weapons for many years as a police officer, and I came to appreciate their reliability.
+As a police officer, I carried Sig Sauer weapons for many years, and I came to appreciate their reliability.

 Of course, for my needs, having spare magazines readily available is extremely important in a home invasion scenario.
 So, I am planning ahead and will stage items appropriately.

 If you are running an MPX, you really should take a look at getting a BladeTech magazine pouch for it.
 This compact pouch will put a fast reload right on your belt to keep you in action — whether that is home defense or a three-gun competition.
 I’m picking up one of these to use as well.
 Blade-Tech makes very good holsters and I will want at least one for when I am carrying away from the home.

 Richard is a writer with a background in law enforcement and sports photography.
 In addition to his work in the firearms industry, he writes in the sci-fi and fantasy genres.
 More of his work can be found at GunsHolstersAndGear